decent-bet/platform-wallet/README.md

     ```

 2. To build the application for production/working with electron, use the build command.
-A production build will be created in the build_webpack folder.
+A production build will be created in the build folder.

     ```
     yarn run build